 By 1879, Samuel had married again to Revennia G. "Ravenna" Fulton (Oct.
 6, 1853-1882).

 Their known sons were Oliver "Jacob" Lybarger and George Benjamin Lybarger.

 Circa 1880, the federal census enumeration shows the family living as farmers in Somerset Township, Jackson County.

 Grief blanketed the family on Dec.
 12, 1882 when Ravenna died at the age of 29.
 She was laid to rest in Zion Lutheran Church Cemetery in Murphysboro..

-After a period of grieving, Samuel married a second time to Mary Caroline Roberts (1852-1934).
+After a period of grieving, Samuel married what's believed to have been a third time to Mary Caroline Roberts (1852-1934).